Biglel/HGVMP-Bot-Dispatch/.github/CONTRIBUTING.md

 ## Issues

-Issues in this repository are the primary means by which bug reports and feature requests/suggestions are made for the Bastion Discord Bot.
+Issues in this repository are the primary means by which bug reports and feature requests/suggestions are made for the HGVMP Discord Bot.

 See details of [Contributing Guidelines for Issues].